anaisalfonsi/final_checkpoint/README.md

 commands to run:
 - git clone "project link"
 - gco -b "your new branch Name"
-- composer update
+- composer install
 - php bin/console d:d:c
 - php bin/console make:migration (!!!
 Before making a new migration, make sure the migrations file is empty.
 Otherwise, delete all the migrations.)
-- php bin/console doctrine:migrations:migrate
+- php bin/console d:m:m
 - php bin/console doctrine:fixtures:load --no-interaction
 - symfony server:start -d // (so your server is running in the background, and you don't have to use an additional terminal)